3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 However, if you spend those 3 days wisely you can see a lot more than you would think!

-Valencia may not be the most popular place to visit when backpacking around Spain, but there is a lot to do here.
+It may not be the most popular place to visit when backpacking around Spain, but there are lots of things to do in Valencia such as visiting the beach and the magnificent cathedral.

 The city is the home of paella, and there are several intriguing cultural places to see, not least the City of Sciences and Arts!

-My Valencia itinerary will guide you on how best to spend your time in the city!
+My Valencia itinerary will guide you on how best to spend your time in the city, what to do, a rough guide on costs and some great hostels in Valencia you can stay at!

 Disclosure: This article may contain affiliate/compensated links.
 For more information, please see our full disclosure policy.